Al-Hijra, Hebron

-Al-Hijra, Hebron (Arabic: الحجرة) is a Palestinian village administratively part of the village in Dura Municipality, located approximately 12 kilometers (7.5 mi) southwest of Hebron in the Hebron Governorate of the southern West Bank.
+Al-Hijra, Hebron (Arabic: الحجرة) is a Palestinian village administratively part of the village in Dura Municipality, about 12 kilometers (7.5 mi) southwest of Hebron in the Hebron Governorate of the southern West Bank.

 Geography

 Al-Hijra lies at an elevation of 770 meters (2,530 ft) above sea level.
 It is bordered by Hebron to the east, Dura to the north and west, and Hadab al-Fawwar to the south.

 Population

 According to the 1997 census, Al-Hijra had a population of approximately 488.